Lech Wałęsa: SB and Lech Wałęsa. A contribution to biography (2008)

-The book's authors said Wałęsa, working under the code name Bolek, was a secret police informant from 1970 (after he was released from arrest) until 1976 (before he was fired from the shipyard).
-According to them, "he wrote reports and informed on more than 20 people and some of them were persecuted by the communist police.
+The book's authors argue that Wałęsa, working under the code name Bolek, was a secret police informant from 1970 (after being released from jail) until 1976 (before he was fired from the shipyard).
+According to the authors, "he wrote reports and informed on more than 20 people and some of them were persecuted by the Communist police.
 He identified people and eavesdropped on his colleagues at work while they were listening to Radio Free Europe for example".
-The book describes the fate of the seven of his alleged victims; information regarding others was destroyed or stolen from the files.
+The book describes the fate of seven of his alleged victims; information regarding others was destroyed or stolen from the files.
 According to them, Wałęsa received over 13,000 zlotys as remuneration for his services from the Security Service, while the monthly salary at the time was about 3,500 zlotys.
 The authors said oppositionist activity in Poland in the first half of 1970s was minimal and Wałęsa's role in it was quite marginal.
-However, according to the book, despite formally renouncing his ties with Security Service in 1976, Wałęsa went on to have contacts with communist officials.
+However, according to the book, despite formally renouncing his ties with Security Service in 1976, Wałęsa went on to have contacts with Communist officials.

-The book also said that during his 1990–1995 presidency, Wałęsa used his office to destroy the evidence of his collaboration with the secret police by removing incriminating documents from the archives.
+The authors also claim that during his 1990–1995 presidency, Wałęsa used his office to destroy the evidence of his collaboration with the secret police by removing incriminating documents from the archives.
 According to the book, historians discovered that with the help of the state intelligence agency, Wałęsa, Interior Minister Andrzej Milczanowski, and other members of Wałęsa's administration had borrowed from the archives the secret police files that had connections to Wałęsa, and returned them with key pages removed.
 When it was discovered at the turn of 1995/96, the following prosecutorial inquiry was discontinued for political reasons despite the case attracting much public attention.

 Sławomir Cenckiewicz also said that in 1983, when Wałęsa was nominated for the Nobel Peace Prize, the secret police tried to embarrass him and leaked information about Wałęsa's previous collaboration with the government.
 By this time though, Wałęsa was already so popular that most Poles did not believe the official media and dismissed the allegations as a manipulation by the Communist authorities.
 The book's first print run sold out in Poland within hours.
 The book received substantial coverage in the media, provoked nationwide debate, and was noted by the international press.
 Wałęsa vowed to sue the authors but never did.